omar-ozgur/CS168-Project/README.md

 The pix2pix library is based on a very influential [paper](https://arxiv.org/pdf/1611.07004v1.pdf) of Image to Image translation by Phillip Isola et al.

 We used the Tensorflow implementation as created by [affinelayer](https://github.com/affinelayer/), utilizing only the necessary components within our own pipeline.
 [Source](https://github.com/affinelayer/pix2pix-tensorflow)

+The image processing approach that utilizes thresholding was inspired by a similar approach documented by Howard Chen.
+[Source](https://www.raddq.com/dicom-processing-segmentation-visualization-in-python/)